camunda/zeebe-connection-test/README.md

 [![CI](https://github.com/camunda/zeebe-connection-test/actions/workflows/CI.yml/badge.svg)](https://github.com/camunda/zeebe-connection-test/actions/workflows/CI.yml)

-This repo provides the utilities to verify connection against a running (remote) Zeebe instance.
+This repo provides the utilities to test connections (secure and insecure) to a running (remote) Zeebe instance.

-It allows you to cover different cases, including secure communication to Zeebe.
-Bring your own certificates or use provided facilities to generate a root certificate as well as a self-signed certificate / private key used by the Zeebe server.
+To test secure communication [bring your own certificates](#configure-certificates) or [generate what you need](#generate-certificates) to communicate with Zeebe securely.

 ## Requirements